AugustoRuiz/Img2CPC/README.md

 Help.
 Show usage.

 `-bn, --baseName ARG`
 Tile base name.
 If not set, the filename will be used.
+The base name will be prepended to the filename, unless the `absoluteBaseName` switch is specified.

+`-abn, --absoluteBaseName`
+Absolute tile base name.
+This switch should be used in conjuction with the `baseName` switch.
+If specified, the base name specified will be the identifier to use when generating data, and the file name will be ignored.

 `-f`
 Create a flipped values look-up table for the current palette and mode.